-The Bank of England Museum can be found on the side road of Threadneedle Street in Bartholomew Lane.
-The Bank of England is the grand building see below that stands opposite the Royal Exchange in Threadneedle Street.
+The Palace like building, with walls so tall that resemble a fortification against all invaders, opposite The Royal Exchange, sits the Bank of England.
+On the side can be found the Bank of England Museum along Threadneedle Street in Bartholomew Lane.
 The Doorway above in Bartholomew Lane is the discreet entrance to the Bank of England Museum.
 It was opened in 1988 by Queen Elizabeth II.

 Old Soane’s Bank and it’s Fortune